cotterapp/ios-sdk/README.md

 pod install Cotter
 ```

-Import to your iOS application through your Podfile
+asd asd asd asd assd asd Import to your iOS application through your Podfile

 ```
 target '<your-app>' do